The Unforgiven - All-Rounder

 Down

 H Attack.
-In scenarios when you need to reactively anti-air, the universal laucnher is the better option.
+When you need to reactively anti-air, the universal launcher is the better option.

 How to Approach